dharada/myspark/README.md

 You can download this [jar](https://github.com/TomonoriSoejima/myspark/blob/master/myspark.jar).

-Then You can start it simply by doubleclicking the jar or `java -jar myspark.jar` from your terminal.
+Then you can start it simply by doubleclicking the jar or `java -jar myspark.jar` from your terminal.

 Then your browser will open `http://localhost:4567/readme`.